-Mike is a graduate of the University of Alabama and Faulkner University, Thomas Goode Jones School of Law.
-Prior to becoming a lawyer, Mike was an aggressive newspaper reporter, with reporting stints at the Mobile Press-Register, the Savannah (Ga.)
-Morning News, and other newspapers.
-His dogged reporting earned 13 statewide journalism excellence awards, including the 2005 “Freedom of Information Award” from the Georgia Associated Press.
+Prior to becoming a lawyer, Mike was a newspaper reporter, with stints at the Mobile Press-Register, the Savannah (Ga.)
+Morning News.
+His reporting earned thirteen (13) statewide journalism excellence awards, including the 2005 “Freedom of Information Award” from the Georgia Associated Press.